Best Rolex Watches for Investment: A Guide to Buying Rolex Watches for Investment

 The Rolex Daytona is one of the most iconic and important Rolex watches, and the world’s most expensive watch ever sold (which happens to be a Rolex in writing moment) is the Rolex Daytona ”Paul Newman”, which was owned by Paul Newman himself.
 This watch sold at auction for a whopping $17.75 million.

 Talk about a great investment.

-The Rolex Daytona is a popular watch among collectors, in particular, the vintage Rolex Daytona watches, and just like the Submariner and GMT-Master, the Daytona has many different reference numbers, which, again, have different demand.
+The Rolex Daytona is a popular watch among collectors, in particular, the vintage Rolex Daytona watches, and just like the Submariner and GMT-Master, the Daytona has many different reference numbers, which, again, have different demands.